MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 # Lab – Prevent data exposure in Copilot and AI apps with data loss prevention

 Megan Bowen, the Information Security Administrator at Contoso Ltd., is strengthening protections as the company expands its use of Microsoft 365 Copilot.
-Leadership wants to reduce the chance that sensitive data is processed by Copilot or copied into external AI tools.
-To address this concern, Megan will configure data loss prevention (DLP) policies that restrict Copilot from handling sensitive content and block pasting or uploading of sensitive data to AI websites in Microsoft Edge.
+Leadership wants to reduce the risk of sensitive information being processed by Copilot or shared with external AI tools.
+To meet this goal, Megan will configure data loss prevention (DLP) policies that keep highly confidential project data out of Copilot and prevent regulated personal data from being pasted or uploaded to AI websites.

 **Tasks**: